Claim: A few drops of Visine brand eye drops taken internally will cause diarrhea.

 Yet it is not only toddlers who risk central nervous system shutdown or other dire results if they swallow Visine, as demonstrated by the following examples:

-On 17 November 2001, Damien Kawai, a member of the U.S. Air Force, killed his roommate and fellow airman, Charles Eskew, by strangling the young man, then attempted to conceal the crime by slitting the wrists of the corpse to make the death appear to be a suicide.
-Kawai admitted to earlier spiking his roommate's beer with Visine, under the belief this would render the doomed man unconscious.
+17 November2001, Damien Kawai, a member of the U.S. Air Force, killed his roommate and fellow airman, Charles Eskew, by strangling the young man, then attempted to conceal the crime by slitting the wrists of the corpse to make the death appear to be a suicide.
+Kawai admitted to earlier spiking his roommate’s beer with Visine, under the belief this would render the doomed man unconscious.
 (It actually caused him to vomit and suffer labored breathing.)
-In May 2002, the 19-year-old Kawai was sentenced to life in prison for the murder of Eskew.
+In May 2002,the 19-year-old Kawai was sentenced to life in prison for the murder of Eskew.

-In June 2006, five Wisconsin high school students trying to pull the Visine prank poured about a quarter of a bottle of the eyedrops into a classmate's water.
+- In June 2006, five Wisconsin high school students trying to pull the Visine prank poured about a quarter of a bottle of the eyedrops into a classmate’s water.
 The victim spent several days in the hospital recovering from reactions to the poisoning that included a dangerously low heart rate and blood pressure.
-Each of the five "pranksters" pleaded no contest to misdemeanor counts of battery and disorderly conduct and received sentences of 18 months' probation and 60 hours of community service.
+Each of the five “pranksters” pleaded no contest to misdemeanor counts of battery and disorderly conduct and received sentences of

 Revenge seekers still not quite convinced that a Visine mickey finn won’t produce the diarrheal results they crave, or that the drinking of such a potion could potentially result in a life-threatening medical crisis in the object of their prank, should consider one final fact: the act of secreting noxious substances in ingestibles for the purpose of bringing harm to others is called poisoning.
 It matters not if actual harm results from the attempt — the act itself is enough to land one in the hoosegow.